ibm-cloud-docs/cloud-object-storage/basics/static-websites-options.md

 ## Compatibility
 {: #static-websites-options-compatibility}

-Creating static website hosting in {{site.data.keyword.cos_full_notm}} can be done using the [API](), as well as libraries for [Java](), [Python](), and [NodeJS]().
-In addition, S3 compatibility means that the [AWS CLI]() can also be used
+Creating static website hosting in {{site.data.keyword.cos_full_notm}} can be accomplished with [cURL](), as well as libraries for [Java](), [Python](), and [NodeJS]().
+In addition, S3 compatibility means that the [AWS CLI]() can also be used to define static website functionality from the command line.

 ## {{site.data.keyword.cloud_notm}} Content Delivery Networks
 {: #static-websites-options-cdn}

 Static websites are meant to be fast and secure.
 Serving up static content is easy with the right tools that deliver the content to your customers.
+Many deployment tools have built-in support for CDN support.

-The process for serving static content can be covered from start to finish with [this tutorial](https://www.ibm.com/cloud/cdn).
+The process for delivering static content through dedicated networks starts with this [overview of CDN options](https://www.ibm.com/cloud/cdn).
 Using the above solution as a template, others have also contributed their [expertise](https://jamesthom.as/2019/07/hosting-static-websites-on-ibm-cloud/){: external}, and [enthusiasm](https://bakingclouds.com/hosting-a-static-website-on-ibm-cos/){: external}.

 ## Next steps
 {: #static-websites-options-next-steps}